Pranavsr29/16X2-LCD-working-using-raspberyy-pi/README.md

 3) Bread board and a bunch of wires (M-M,M-F,F-F)
 4) Make sure ur raspberry pi is setup properly

-Follow the connections page to make the proper connections and Check out the code files to add it onto ur pi
+Follow the connections page to make the proper connections then check out the module pg to download the required modules onto ur pi and then
+Check out the code files to add it onto ur pi